antarctica/ansible-bas-message-of-the-day/README.md

 Configures the message of the day shown when logging into a machine

-## Overview

-* Replaces the default message of the day with a custom value containing information on the infrastructure, operating system, operating system image and identifier in the BAS Systems Inventory for the machine
-* Retains information on the last login
-* On Ubuntu machines, retains system update notices
+**This role is developed outside of the BAS Ansible Roles Collection**

 ### Intended Audience

 This role is designed to meet the needs of BAS projects only, it is not intended to be a generic role.
 Consequently this role may not suit the needs of other users or teams.
 This is not considered a limitation.

+This role is made available publicly to ease distribution and under our commitment to open sourcing software wherever possible.

-BAS also produces a number of roles, which are intended to be generic, within the BAS Ansible Roles Collection (BARC).
+BAS also produces a number of roles, which are intended to be generic, under the BAS Ansible Roles Collection (BARC).
-See [here](https://galaxy.ansible.com/detail#/user/18670) for available roles, and [here](https://antarctica.hackpad.com/BARC-Overview-and-Policies-SzcHzHvitkt) for a general overview and policies.
+See [here](https://galaxy.ansible.com/BARC/) for available roles, and [here](https://antarctica.hackpad.com/BARC-Overview-and-Policies-SzcHzHvitkt) for a general overview and policies.

+## Overview

+* Replaces the default message of the day with a custom value containing information on the infrastructure, operating system, operating system image and Compute Resource identifier in the BAS Systems Inventory for the machine
+* On Ubuntu machines, retains system update notices

 ## Quality Assurance